Sleavely/OTWorlds/README.md

 7. Configure `app/config/facebook.php`
 8. Run `php artisan migrate`

-Optionally, you can populate the database with some dummy data by running `php artisan otworlds:populate`
+Optionally, you can populate the database with some dummy data by running `php artisan db:seed`

 # Deploying to production